Maeyanie/tsproxy/README.md

 - Compile with "make"
 - Edit the config file (sample is provided)
 - Run the version you want.
 The "s" suffix supports SSL, the "d" suffix daemonizes.
-- Redirect packets with iptables: iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to 8888
+- Redirect packets with something like: iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to 8888
 - You can redirect packets from the OUTPUT chain too, but be careful not to cause an infinite loop
+- While running, a SIGINT (Ctrl-C) or SIGTERM (kill) once will start a clean shutdown.
+A second will exit immediately

 ### HTTPS ###
 HTTPS is supported, but is a bit ugly.
 The protocol is designed to defeat man-in-the-middle attacks,